travelster/DBGallery/fundamentals/dashboard.md

 - Button 3: Choose the background photo.
 Good for changing up the look now and again.

 To get to the dashboard, use the Dashboard button in the top-right corner of the main DBGallery page (or set it to automatically appear upon login).

-NOTE: Most of the the dashboard widgets that are counts of recent activity, such as Recently Added, Recently Uploaded, etc., are read from the audit trail.
-For deeper details of that activity, go to the Tools | Audit Trail and choose that specific activity from the Type dropdown.
-See <a href="https://dbgallery.com/activity-monitoring">Activity Monitoring</a> to learn more.

 ## Configure your dashboard
 The widgets that are shown are configurable via a drag and drop interface, allowing the setting of size and position within the dashboard.